IamSeo-Dev/Ambiance-Automation/README.md

     * it will check whether saved file exists or not, if not it will create a new file.
 - Application.self.today(Date) value update issue:
     * the value will be update when the app did auto-saving.

+Issue
+- Currently this application cannot save its settings information.